arindal1/Dogs-Vs-Cats-Classifier/AboutTheCode.md

 Please note that the above code is most suitable for a Google collab environment.
 Things like **'cv2_imshow'** may not work in other environments.
 Here are few alternatives of code snippets for Jupyter Notebook environment:

 ```collab
 !mkdir -p ~/.kaggle
 !cp kaggle.json ~/.kaggle/
 !chmod 600 ~/.kaggle/kaggle.json
 ```
-This code snippet works best for Unix and Google collab.
+This code snippet works best for Unix and Google Collab.

-For Notebook in windows use:
+For Notebook and Windows, use:

 ```jupyter
 import os